sstockard/sstockard.github.io/Pathway.md

 **DNA and mutations:** Deoxyribonucleic acid (DNA) is often called the "blueprint of life," as it is the template for protein synthesis in the body.
 DNA is found in cells, and must be copied when cells replicate.
 However, sometimes mistakes occur during this process, resulting in [DNA mutations](/variants.md).
 While some mutations can be random, [recent evidence](/variants.md) suggests that many times mutations occur according to particular patterns.
 Different enviornmental conditions and diseases are associated with specific patterns of mutations.
 These patterns are called _mutational signatures_.
 For example, mutational signature 29 is related to cigarette smoking and many cancer types have corresponding mutational signatures.

 While mutational signatures refer to single base variants in DNA, other types of mutations exist.
 One of these types of mutations is called _copy number variations_.
 This term is used to describe mutations where there is an abnormal number of copies of a gene.
 My recent work has focused on _copy number signatures_, or patterns of copy number variations.
 For simplicity, I will refer to copy number signatures as CNSigs.
-Our lab has previously identified 5 CNSigs that I will include in this analysis.
+Our lab has previously used non-negative matrix factorization to identify 5 CNSigs in cancer.
+I will refer to them in this analysis.

 **Pathway analysis:** I hypothesized that CNSigs are related to underlying biological processes.
 One way to test this is via pathway analysis.
 A pathway analysis uses expression of predefined gene sets to relate biological mechanisms to phenotypic outcomes.
 Gene Set Enrichment Analysis (GSEA) is Java tool used to carryout pathway analysis.

 ## Automatic Generation of GSEA Input Files

 GSEA requires very specific formatting parameters for input files.
-I had to peform hundreds of GSEA analyses, so manual generation of the files was time consuming and tedius.
-I developed a pipeline that automates the process given an expression dataset.This process is specifically for CNSig analysis and also outputs a heatmap of the results once the analysis is complete.
+I had to perform hundreds of GSEA analyses, so manual generation of the files was time consuming and tedious.
+I developed a pipeline that automates the process given an expression dataset.
+This process is specifically for CNSig analysis and also outputs a heatmap of the results once the analysis is complete.

 [View Pipeline Code](https://github.com/sstockard/sstockard.github.io/blob/master/Pathway/Pipeline.R)